arpa2/tlspool/doc/p2p-tls.md

 One might argue that TCP connections are client-server connections, but this would overlook two facts.
-UDP connections are not necessarily client-server connections and in fact TCP has always supported two active sides getting together.
+UDP connections are not necessarily client-server connections and in fact TCP has always supported two initiating sides getting together.
 This principle is embedded in NAT routers, which are founded on the TCP state diagrams.
 Finally, SCTP has also been designed to permit two active sides contacting each other at the same time.
 Clearly, the stringent